invince/YAET/docs/plugin-development.md

 ### Self-Managed Dependencies

 External plugins can declare npm dependencies in their own `package.json`.
-On startup, `PluginManager` detects the `package.json` and runs `npm install` in the plugin directory if `node_modules` is missing or out of date.
+On startup, `PluginManager` detects the `package.json` and runs `npm install --ignore-scripts` in the plugin directory if `node_modules` is missing or out of date (scripts are never executed — postinstall hooks are blocked).

 **When to use:**
 - Your plugin needs a build-time dependency (e.g. `spice-client` for frontend bundling)